 - we deal with any complaint quickly and politely;

-- we respond accordingly – for example, with an explanation or apology where we have got things wrong, and with information on any action taken, etc;
+- we respond accordingly for example, with an explanation or apology where we have got things wrong, and with information on any action taken; and

 - we learn from complaints, use them to improve, and monitor them at Management and Board level.

 A ‘complaint’ means a complaint about any action of the Irish Hospice Foundation that

 - it is claimed, does not accord with fair or sound administrative practice; and